hexbatch/apple-core/v1/docs/core/core-concepts/users.md

 # Users in the core

-All the api requires a logged-in user (except for the user creation call).
+All the api requires a logged-in user (except for the user creation call and getting standard attributes).
 Users own most of the resources here.
 There is a strict permissions used.
 And its easy to lock down what they create to only allow certain users or groups to interact with them.

 There are permission groups, and a permission group for a user can have admins to write to that user's resource, or be a member to read the user's resource.